Fourier-Mukai and autoduality for compactified Jacobians. I: Introduction

 Section \ref{S:nodalC} contains a proof of Theorem C for nodal curves while Section \ref{S:proof1} contains the proof of Theorem A, Corollary B and the general case of Theorem C. Finally, Theorem D is proved in Section \ref{S:ThmD}.

-In the Appendix \ref{S:Hitchin}, we first discuss the Hitchin fibration and the description of its fibers in terms of compactified Jacobians of spectral curves (see Fact \ref{F:corr-spec}).
-Then we state the conjectural Langlands duality for the Hitchin fibration (see Conjecture \ref{C:Lang-duality}) and its implication for the autoduality of the compactified Jacobians of spectral curves (see Conjecture \ref{C:fib-dua}).
+In the Appendix, we first discuss the Hitchin fibration and the description of its fibers in terms of compactified Jacobians of spectral curves (see Fact \ref{F:corr-spec}).
+Then we state the conjectural Langlands duality for Higgs bundles (see Conjecture \ref{C:Lang-duality}) and its fiberwise version for each spectral curve (see \eqref{E:fibdual}).

-Appendix \ref{S:fullfaith}, by A. C. L\'opez Mart\'in, contains fully-faithfulness criteria for integral functors from a smooth connected quasi-projective scheme to a Gorenstein connected projective scheme, generalizing the classical Bondal-Orlov criterion.

 The following notations will be used throughout the paper.